Skip to Content

 Summary

-Global developmental delay is a general diagnosis given to children aged under 5 years where they fail to meet two or more developmental domains.
+• What is global developmental delay?
+It refers to a diagnosis given to children under five who fail to meet two or more developmental milestones.

 References